mitch-mooney/AFL/README.md

 This repository makes use of the fitzRoy package in R https://cran.r-project.org/web/packages/fitzRoy/index.html

 ## What the code is doing
-AFL_data.R file is to pull data from footy_wire and reorganises it so it may go into a the models in other r files:
+AFL_data.R file is to pull data from footy_wire and reorganises it for models in other r files:
-Glicko Prediction.R is using Glicko2 ratings to predict matches prediction_model.R is used to run a keras classification model to predict outcome of matches DeepLearning_margin.R is used to predict the margin of the matches.
+Glicko Prediction.R is using Glicko2 ratings to predict matches note: glicko2 gets merged in AFL_data.R to be used as an input into other models but this file allows you to use Glicko2 model independently. prediction_model.R is used to run a keras classification model to predict outcome of matches DeepLearning_margin.R is used to predict the margin of the matches.
 Store_predictions.R is used to tabulate the next match predictions.